allysonkate/allysonkate.github.io/now.md

 _![Spirits](/images/Spirits_Twitter.png)_

 * Freelancing with [Spirits](https://itunes.apple.com/us/podcast/spirits-drunken-dive-into/id1080871005?mt=2): a boozy biweekly podcast about mythology, legends and lore.
-Also looking forward to co-leading a podcast workshop with the Spirits team in Boston this Feb.
+Also looking forward to co-leading a podcast workshop with the Spirits team in Boston.

 * Sending out the occasional [tiny letter](http://tinyletter.com/allysonkate/).